American-Sign-Language-Translator/American-Sign-Language-Translator/README.md

 OPERATION INSTRUCTIONS

 1.)
-In a terminal, locate the directory where all the files are and run ‘python3 ASL.py’ (-v to set the video location 0 is default, -d to set the device ‘CPU’ is default)
+In a terminal, change to the directory where all the files are located and run ‘python3 ASL.py’ (-v to set the video location 0 is default, -d to set the device, ‘CPU’ is default)

 2.)
-The app loops through a face detection model until a face is detected.
+The app loops through a face detection model until a face is detected in view of the camera.

 3.)
 Once detection occurs, the sign language recognition model takes over.
 The user is cued to begin signing visually (the camera LED will blink once) and audibly (user will hear a 'beep').

 4.)
 The translator will recognize gestures from the MSASL-100 dataset (see signs.py for the full list of recognized signs).

 5.)
-The user is allowed 1 second per sign.
-The user can continue to sign until the desired message is complete at which point the user should gesture the sign for ‘READ’ to have the message audibly translated.
+The user is allowed 1 second per sign and can continue to sign until the desired message is complete at which point the user should gesture the sign for ‘READ’ to have the message audibly translated.